Strong non-vanishing of cohomologies and strong non-freeness of adjoint line bundles on $n$-Raynaud surfaces: Strong Kodaira non-vanishing

 \section{Strong Kodaira non-vanishing}

-Although the Kodaira vanishing does not hold in positive characteristic, there is a weak version of vanishing theorem. \begin{thm}\cite[Corollary 17]{SB91} Let $\mathcal{H}$ be a nef and big line bundle on a smooth projective surface $X$ over $\mathbf{k}$, then $H^0(X,\mathcal{H}^{-p^m})=0$ for all $m\gg0$. \end{thm} However, The strong non-vanishing claims that there is no universal bound for this $m$.
+Although the Kodaira vanishing theorem fails in positive characteristic, the following weaker analogue of the vanishing theorem remains valid. \begin{thm}(cf. \cite[Proposition 2.1]{S79}) Let $\mathcal{H}$ be a nef and big line bundle on a smooth projective surface $X$ over $\mathbf{k}$, then $H^1(X,\mathcal{H}^{-n})=0$ for all $n\gg0$. \end{thm} However, The following strong non-vanishing theorem asserts that there is no universal bound for $n$.